thatfuckingbird/hydownloader/docs/API.md

 Force aborts the currently running subscription check (if there is any).
 Returns a JSON object with a boolean "status" field.

+### POST /downloaders

+Returns a JSON object of supported downloaders (for subscriptions) and their associated URL patterns.

 ## Downloading files

 You can download any file from the hydownloader root path by sending a GET request where the path is the same